ryedin/site/_deployment/load-balancers.md

 order: 750
 ---

-Once you have containers running, the next step is to allow them to be accessed from the internet.
+Once you have containers running, the next step is to allow them to be accessed from the Internet.
 Convox automatically sets up and configures load balancers appropriately to route traffic to your containers.

 ### Configuration